Engage

 My Morning Routine Is Looking at Acquire.com for 30 Minutes

-90–95% of the listings on marketplaces like Acquire are either stale, without updated stats, dead businesses, or overpriced.
-Your business is only worth what you can convince others to pay.
+90–95% of listings on marketplaces like Acquire are either stale, without updated stats, dead businesses, have a terrible asking price, or just aren’t good businesses.

 The Numbers Behind the Process